MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-windows.md

 ## Configure your environment

-1. PowerShell 7 (or later) is the recommended version of PowerShell for use with Azure PowerShell on all platforms, including Windows.
+1. The latest PowerShell module that allows interaction with Azure resources is called the PowerShell Az module.
+Sometimes you will hear this colloquially referred to as "PowerShell Azure".
+When using the PowerShell Az module, PowerShell 7 (or later) is the recommended version on all platforms, including Windows.
 If you have PowerShell installed, you can verify the version by entering the following command at a PowerShell prompt.
 This demo was tested using PowerShell 7.0.2 on Windows 10.

     ```powershell
     $PSVersionTable.PSVersion